 Picture a $300,000 motorhome rolling through its lifecycle.
 The chassis manufacturer records build specs in one system.
 The RV manufacturer uses another.
 The dealer manually enters data into three different platforms.
 The service department can't access configuration details without phone calls and PDFs.
 When that unit sells used, all that information vanishes, forcing the next owner to start from zero.

-Our problem isn't lack of technology.
-The problem is we work in industries where every company invented their own way to describe the same information.
+This isn't a technology problem.
+We have plenty of software.
+The problem is every company invented their own way to describe the same information.
 The same floor plan might be "36B5" at the factory, "Appalachia 36ft 5 Series" at the dealer, and "App36B5F" in service records.
-We're burning billions annually and thousands of hours just trying to understand vehicles we already built.
+Same unit, three different descriptions, no way to connect them programmatically.We're burning billions and thousands of hours just trying to understand vehicles we already built.